Alex-Fot/game_of_loans/README.md

-## Game of Loans - MIT Bitcoin Hackathon
+## Game of Loans - Peer-Peer lending platform developed at MIT Bitcoin Hackathon 2017

 This hack uses:
 - The Dharma Protocol smart contracts and migrations tooling